 - The tester has configured on the peer SEPP the policies for sending, i.e. the peer SEPP's Data-type encryption policy d' and the Modification policy m' for the IPX provider I used for the peer SEPP.

+- There are three cases to test:

+a) the data encryption policies d and d' are identical, the modification policies m and m' are different

-- The Data-type encryption policies d and d' are different.
-The Modification policies m and m' are different.
+b) the data encryption policies d and d' are different, the modification policies m and m' are identical

+c) both the data encryption policies d and d' and the modification policies m and m' are different

+NOTE: The test case below only applies in case the SEPP under test supports manual configuration of the data encryption policy and/or modification policy for the specific roaming partner and IPX provider.

 - The tester has configured on SEPP under test the action to be taken for policy mismatch, which is sending error message.